Codeland473/Multiplayer-Minesweeper/netSpec.md

 ### Gamer Lost

+This message will not be sent when the "Team Lost" message is sent.

 | Offset | Size | Type | Description                   |
 |--------|------|------|-------------------------------|
 | 0      | 1    | Byte | Message type (Gamer Lost: 54) |